shobhitasohal/DataCo-Supply-Chain-Late-Delivery-Cost-Analysis/README.md

 ### Market Overview
 - Dataset covers **180,519 order line items** across **65,752 distinct orders** and **23 regions**
-- **54.8% of all orders are late-delivered** — the baseline rate across the entire dataset, and the figure against which every region is compared
+- **54.8% of all orders are late-delivered** — The baseline rate across the entire dataset, and the figure against which every region is compared

 ---

 ### 1. Where is late delivery volume concentrated?
-- **Western Europe and Central America have by far the highest late-delivery order volume** — roughly double the next closest region (South America), and more than 10× the smallest regions (Canada, Central Asia)
+- **Western Europe and Central America have by far the highest late-delivery order volume** Roughly double the next closest region (South America), and more than 10× the smallest regions (Canada, Central Asia)
-- Order volume by region closely tracks overall market size — the regions with the most late deliveries are simply the regions with the most orders overall
+- Order volume by region closely tracks overall market size — The regions with the most late deliveries are simply the regions with the most orders overall

 ---

 ### 2. Rate vs. dollar impact — the central insight
-- **Late delivery rate barely varies by region** — the spread across all 23 regions is roughly 8 percentage points at most, and under 1.5 points across the 5 broader markets
+- **Late delivery rate barely varies by region** — The spread across all 23 regions is roughly 8 percentage points at most, and under 1.5 points across the 5 broader markets
-- **Dollar impact varies far more, and is driven by order volume, not delivery performance** — Western Europe ($3.3M at risk) and Central America ($3.1M) top the ranking not because their delivery process is worse, but because they're DataCo's largest markets, so even an average rate produces the largest revenue exposure
+- **Dollar impact varies far more, and is driven by order volume, not delivery performance** Western Europe ($3.3M at risk) and Central America ($3.1M) top the ranking not because their delivery process is worse, but because they're DataCo's largest markets, so even an average rate produces the largest revenue exposure
-- **High-rate regions can still be low-priority in dollar terms** — several African regions post some of the highest late-delivery rates in the dataset but carry minimal dollar exposure due to low order volume, confirming that rate and cost point to different regions and answer different questions
+- **High-rate regions can still be low-priority in dollar terms** — Several African regions post some of the highest late-delivery rates in the dataset but carry minimal dollar exposure due to low order volume, confirming that rate and cost point to different regions and answer different questions

 ---